akirk/friends/README.md

 # Friends for WordPress

+## Decentralized Social Networking with WordPress

+Connect WordPresses and communicate privately with your friends.
+You can send friend requests to your friends' blogs and see their posts aggregated.

 **Connect WordPresses and communicate privately with your friends**

 On your WordPress site you can post anything you wish to share with the world.
 But blogging only becomes really interesting if you interact with other people.